ResidentMario/missingno/README.md

 If you can specify a geographic grouping within the dataset, you can plot your data as a set of minimum-enclosure [convex hulls](https://en.wikipedia.org/wiki/Convex_hull) instead:

-    # msno.geoplot will fail if some groups have only one or two values, you must remove these yourself.
     >>> msno.geoplot(collisions, x='LONGITUDE', y='LATITUDE', by='ZIP CODE')

 ![alt-text][hull-geoplot]